 In December 1862, Bragg deployed his army of nearly 38,000 soldiers in a defensive line along the west fork of Stones River.
 He was intent on preventing an advance on Chattanooga, Tennessee by Major General William S. Rosecrans‘ Army of the Cumberland, numbering approximately 44,000 men.
 Rosecrans found Bragg’s army on December 29, and his men moved into line the next day.
 Each general planned to engage the other’s right flank on December 31, but Bragg struck first.
 The Battle of Stones River began with a massive assault by Hardee’s Corps at 6 a.m.
 Hardee’s attack drove the Federals back initially, but the Union lines eventually held, when Rosecrans sent reinforcements from his left flank.
 For the rest of the day, the two sides engaged in a bloody stalemate.
 That night, Rosecrans called a council of war and ordered his generals to “Go to your commands and prepare to fight and die here.”
 On January 3, Rosecrans received reinforcements and new supplies of ammunition, convincing Bragg that further assaults would be fruitless.
 Thus, he abandoned his headquarters at Murfreesboro and withdrew to Tullahoma, Tennessee, thirty-six miles to the south.

 Following the Confederate defeat at Stones River, Bragg’s subordinates, once again, lobbied for his dismissal.
-President Jefferson Davis responded by sending General Joseph E. Johnson to Tennessee to assess the situation and to take command of the Army of Tennessee if necessary.
+President Jefferson Davis responded by sending General Joseph E. Johnston to Tennessee to assess the situation and to take command of the Army of Tennessee if necessary.
 Upon completing his review, Johnston recommended not to replace Bragg.

 In November 1862, Bragg positioned his army in a defensive line that was nearly seventy miles long along the Duck River, north of Tullahoma.
-Still resolved to prevent Rosecrans from capturing Chattanooga, Bragg used small groups of pickets to protect four gaps in the mountains leading to his headquarters in Tullahoma (Liberty, Hoover, Guy and Bellbuckle Gaps), and he deployed his cavalry to secure his flanks.
+Still resolved to prevent Rosecrans from capturing Chattanooga, Bragg used small groups of pickets to protect four gaps in the mountains leading to his headquarters in Tullahoma (Liberty, Hoover, Guy, and Bellbuckle gaps), and he deployed his cavalry to secure his flanks.

 On June 23, Rosecrans feigned an attack against the western end of Bragg’s line before making his main thrust against the gaps in the mountains.
 The next day, Wilder’s “Lightning Brigade,” armed with newly introduced Spencer Repeating Rifles, attacked Hoover’s Gap and easily dislodged the Rebel defenders.
 Wilder resisted several Confederate counterattacks, and by June 26, Bragg’s troops were withdrawing toward his headquarters at Tullahoma.
-With the threat of Wilder’s regiment at his rear and Rosecrans’s main force bearing down on him, Bragg made successive retreats to Decherd and Cowan over the next several days, before withdrawing over the mountains to Chattanooga on July 3.
+With the threat of Wilder and his regiment at his rear and Rosecrans’s main force bearing down on him, Bragg made successive retreats to Decherd and Cowan over the next several days, before withdrawing over the mountains to Chattanooga on July 3.
 Although Bragg evacuated the Army of Tennessee, Rosecrans drove the Confederacy out of Middle Tennessee with very few losses.

 Battle of Chickamauga